aspect-build/aspect-workflows-template/{{ .ProjectSnake }}/README.bazel.md

 {{ if .Computed.python }}
 ## Working with Python packages

-After adding a new `import` statement in Python code, run these commands:
+After adding a new `import` statement in Python code, run `aspect configure` to update the BUILD file.

 ```shell
 # Update BUILD files to include the dependency